List of Western United FC records and statistics

-Western United Football Club is an Australian professional association football club based in Trugania, Victoria.
-The club was formed as Western Melbourne before being renamed as Western United.
+Western United Football Club is an Australian professional association football club based in Trugania, Melbourne.
+The club was formed as the Western Melbourne Group before being renamed as Western United.

 The list encompasses records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.
-Attendance records are also included.
+Attendance records at temporary homes AAMI Park, Mars Stadium and GMHBA Stadium, their temporary home from 2019 to 2021 are also included.

-The club's record appearance maker is Connor Pain, who has currently made 101 appearances between 2019 and the present day.
-Besart Berisha is Western United's goalscorer, scoring 26 goals in total.
+The club's record appearance maker is Tomoki Imai, who made 141 appearances between 2020 and 2025.
+Noah Botic is Western United's goalscorer, scoring 28 goals in total.